 - Feel free to use all green peppers, red peppers, yellow peppers, or a mix.

 - This sauce is on the sweeter side, which is GREAT for my kids.
 Personally, I like to add Sriracha to my serving.
-If you want your whole dish to be spicier, add 1/2 tablespoon Sriracha or hot sauce during cooking process.
+If you want your whole dish to be spicier, add 1/2 tablespoon Sriracha or hot sauce during the cooking process.